Clemapfel/jluna/docs/manual.md

 true
 ```

-> **Julia Hint**: `Threads.Tasks.sticky` is a property that governs wether a task can be executed concurrently.
+> **Julia Hint**: `Threads.Tasks.sticky` is a property that governs whether a task can be executed concurrently.
 By default, `sticky` is set to `false`, making it "stick" to the main thread, instead of "detaching" and being run on its own.

 We can then use this proxy as we would use a Julia-side variable, allowing for full freedom on how to manage and schedule tasks.